BIOP/qupath-extension-spotiflow/README.md

 2. Save the `cellpose-training`, `QC` and `models` folders at the end of your training somewhere.
 This will contain everything that was made during training.
 3. Save the training script as well.

-### Breaking changes after QuPath 0.4.0
-In order to make the extension more flexible and less dependent on the builder, a new Builder method `addParameter(name, value)` is available that can take [any cellpose CLI argument or argument pair](https://cellpose.readthedocs.io/en/latest/command.html#options).
-For this to work, some elements that were "hard coded" on the builder have been removed, so you will get some errors.
-For example: `excludeEdges()` and `clusterDBSCAN()` no longer exist.
-You can use `addParameter("exclude_on_edges")`, and `addParameter("cluster")` instead.
+-->
 # Building

-You can build the QuPath Cellpose extension from source with
+You can build the QuPath Spotiflow extension from source with

 ```bash
 gradlew clean build